onegentig/audacious-discord-rpc/README.md

-# audacious-plugin-rpc
+# Audacious Discord RPC

-I just didn’t like the style as much, so I made a fork.
-I made the artist and track title appear separately + added time elapsed.
+Minor modernisation fork of [`darktohka/audacious-plugin-rpc`](https://github.com/darktohka/audacious-plugin-rpc) with the artist and track displayed separately and a time elapsed counter.

 <div align="center">
      <img